scribeocr/scribeocr-docs/index.md

 # Getting Started

+To get started, visit [scribeocr.com](scribeocr.com) and import a scanned document.
+The document may be a single .pdf or series of .png or .jpeg images (named in alphabetic order).
+You can then recognize text by switching to the “Recognize” tab and clicking “Recognize Text”.

-Scribe OCR is not an OCR engine, so you will first need OCR data from the engine of your choice.
-Both .hocr files from Tesseract (free) and .xml files from Abbyy (paid) are supported.
-Be sure to enable character-level output (click here to learn more).
+Alternatively, you can upload your own OCR data alongside your pdf/image files.
+Both .hocr files from Tesseract and .xml files from Abbyy are supported.
+Be sure to enable character-level output.

-Alternatively, if you just want to try out Scribe OCR, sample files can be found here.
-You can also download scans and OCR data for out-of-copyright books from Archive.org.
-Once you have both a scanned document (either a collection of .png or .jpeg files or a single .pdf) and OCR data (.hocr or Abbyy .xml), click “Choose files” and select all relevant files.

-Once your files have loaded, you can get started editing.
-An explanation of the interface and walk-through of the editing process can be found here in written form, and here in video form.